ualberta-rcg/python-cluster/_episodes/jupyterhub.md

 - "Most Alliance clusters have a JupyterHub"
 ---

+# Jupyter Notebooks

+It's quite likely that you have used Jupyter notebooks in the past.
+They can be a convenient way to test ideas and construct new code.
+While Jupyter notebooks aren't the preferred choice for executing long-running code on a cluster (mostly because they are interactive in nature), they can be an important part of your development pipeline.

 # JupyterHub

 A JupyterHub is a way to allow multiple users to access Jupyter notebooks (and other applications)